danielgafni/website/www/themes/tabi/content/blog/mastering-tabi-settings/index.md

 1. **Global settings**: These are the settings that apply to your entire site.
 They are set in `config.toml`.
 2. **Section settings**: These are the settings that apply to a section of your site (e.g.`/blog` or `/projects`).
 They are set in the front matter of the `_index.md` file of the section.
+3. **Parent page settings**: For nested pages (pages within pages), these are the settings from the parent page.
-3. **Page settings**: These are the settings that apply to a single page.
+4. **Page settings**: These are the settings that apply to a single page.
 They are set in the front matter of the page.

 In all cases, tabi's settings are set in the `[extra]` section.

 For settings which follow this hierarchy, the value set on a page overrides the value for a section, which overrides the global value.
-In short: the more specific the setting, the higher priority it has, or `page > section > config.toml`.
+In short: the more specific the setting, the higher priority it has, or `page > parent page/section > config.toml`.

 ---